gchq/stroom-docs/HOWTOs/EventFeeds/ProcessingHowTo.md

  * Description - *BlueCoat Proxy log data sent in W2C Extended Log File Format (ELFF)*
  * Classification - We will leave this blank
- * Reference Feed Flag - We leave the checkbox unchecked as this is not a *Reference Feed*
+ * Reference Feed Flag - We leave the check-box unchecked as this is not a *Reference Feed*
  * Feed Status - We set to *Receive*
  * Stream Type - We set to *Raw Events* as we will be sending batches (streams) of raw event logs
  * Data Encoding - We leave at the default of *UTF-8* as this is the proposed character encoding